 The BA in Sociology is available completely online - same classes, same faculty, but accessible to you wherever you are in the world.
 If you are interested in pursuing the online BA in Sociology, learn what it takes to be an online sociology major at Fort Hays State University.
 Be sure to visit the FHSU Virtual College Web site for admissions and tuition information.
 A minor in Sociology can be earned by passing any 21 credit hours of sociology courses.

 Bachelor of Social Work

 The Bachelor of Social Work (BSW) program prepares you to start your career as a generalist in social work practice.
 You will graduate with the professional knowledge, values and skills you need to practice with individuals, families, groups organizations and communities.
+Please read a letter from the director: Welcome to FHSU!
 You will enter this program as a “pre-social work” major, as you will apply to the program once you meet certain minimum requirements.
 Learn more about:

 Those pursuing a BSW degree at FHSU and desiring a career in addictions counseling, need two additional sociology classes totaling six credit hours (Pharmacology and High Risk Medical Issues and Client Management Procedures) and the required BSW degree practicum in a licensed addictions counseling facility.

 Importantly, individuals seeking credentialing in addictions counseling in a state other than Kansas are responsible for knowing that state’s credentialing requirements, as well as the necessary educational requirements to be eligible for licensure or certification in that state.

 Add value to your degree in sociology or social work by focusing your studies in an area of study that intrigues you or aligns with your career goals.
 For example, if you plan to work for a non-profit someday, the grant writing certificate provides you with skills you typically gain on the job, making your more marketable as a new graduate.